2019 Advanced Training Course on Ocean Colour Remote Sensing:

-Early career scientists, including postdoctoral fellows and junior scientists from Asian countries are cordially invited to apply for this training course.
+Early career scientists, including postdoctoral fellows and junior scientists from Asian countries have been invited to apply for this training course.
 Since this is an advanced training course, all trainees are required to have basic experience in using satellite ocean colour data.
 The course will be limited to 20 participants.
 In principal, participants are required to cover the cost of their own travel as well as local accommodation.
 A limited number of IOCCG scholarships will be available to cover international flights for students residing outside of China, subject to evaluation by a Selections Committee.

 Course Sponsors and Organizers

 - European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT)

 - State Key Laboratory of Satellite Ocean Environment Dynamics (SOED/SIO/MNR)

 - National Satellite Ocean Application Service (NSOAS, China)

 - Institute of Geographic Information Science/Zhejiang University (ZJU, China).

 Course Agenda, Invited Speakers and List of Students